Online hate speech: Stormfront Precedent

-In the aftermath of 2014's dramatic incidents, calls for more restrictive or intrusive measures to contain the Internet's potential to spread hate and violence are common, as if the links between online and offline violence were well known.
+In the aftermath of 2014's Islamic terrorism incidents, calls for more restrictive or intrusive measures to contain the Internet's potential to spread hate and violence are common, as if the links between online and offline violence were well known.
 On the contrary, as the following example indicates, appearances may often be deceiving.
 Stormfront is considered the first "hate website."
 Launched in March 1995 by a former Ku Klux Klan leader, it quickly became a popular space for discussing ideas related to Neo-Nazism, White nationalism and White separatism, first in the United States of America and then globally.
 The forum hosts calls for a racial holy war and incitement to use violence to resist immigration. and is considered a space for recruiting activists and possibly coordinating violent acts.
 The few studies that have explored the identities of Stormfront actually depict a more complex picture.
 Rather than seeing it as a space for coordinating actions.
 Well-known extreme right activists have accused the forum to be just a gathering for "keyboard warriors."
 One of them for example, as reported by De Koster and Houtman, stated, "I have read quite a few pieces around the forum, and it strikes me that a great fuss is made, whereas little happens.
 The section activism/politics itself is plainly ridiculous. [...]
 Not to mention the assemblies where just four people turn up."
 Even more revealing are some of the responses to these accusations provided by regular members of the website.
 As one of them argued, "Surely, I am entitled to have an opinion without actively carrying it out. [...]
 I do not attend demonstrations and I neither join a political party.
 If this makes me a keyboard warrior, that is all right.
 I feel good this way. [...]
 I am not ashamed of it."
 De Koster and Houtman surveyed only one national chapter of Stormfront and a non-representative sample of users, but answers like those above should at least invite to caution towards hypotheses connecting expressions and actions, even in spaces whose main function is to host extremist views.
 The Southern Poverty Law Center published a study in 2014 that found users of the site "were allegedly responsible for the murders of nearly 100 people in the preceding five years."